kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_wait_for_pods_ready.md

 To address this requirement, in version 0.3.0 we introduced an opt-in mechanism configured via the flag `waitForPodsReady` that provides a simple implementation of the all-or-nothing scheduling.
-When enabled, admission of workloads is blocked not only on the availability of quota, but also until all previously admitted jobs have their pods scheduled (all pods are running or completed, up the the level of the job parallelism).
+When enabled, the workload is monitored by Kueue until all of its Pods are ready (meaning scheduled, running, and passing the optional readiness probe).
+If not all pods of the workload are ready within the configured timeout, then the workload is evicted and requeued.

 This page shows you how to configure Kueue to use `waitForPodsReady`, which is a simple implementation of the all-or-nothing scheduling.